-Your philosophy is the approach that you take to your work.
-It shows your potential employer whether or not you fit in the style or culture of the company.
+Your work philosophy is the approach you adopt in your work.
+It shows your potential employer whether or not you will fit in with the style or culture of the company.
 Interviewers ask these types of questions to build up a picture of your values and to determine whether your philosophy is consistent with the orientation of their organization.

-Think of your philosophy as your personal brand, a clear-cut statement of who you are and how you apply that to your work.
+Think of your philosophy as your brand, a clear-cut statement of who you are and how you apply that to your work.

 What the Interviewer Expects